mdjx/InfrastructureValidation/README.md

 Clone the repository, define your own json file or rename `targets.example.json` to `targets.json`, and execute Run.ps1.
 This will run all tests every 10 seconds.

+You can run `Run.ps1` without any parameters, or you can specify a custom json file with the `-TargetsFile` param.
+When one isn't specified the default it looks for is `targets.json`.

 Example

 ```powershell